aimlfun/MiniCA/README.md

 Maybe an example will help, so here's what I do in Lucee (see: lucee.org).
 Lucee has nginx as a proxy providing SSL.

-If the client certificate is offered by the browser , then we expect these headers to be present:
+If the client certificate is offered by the browser, then we expect these headers to be present:
 - `x-ssl-client-dn`	     string	C=UK,O=MySite Ltd,OU=MySite User,`CN=dave@mysite.io`
 - `x-ssl-client-i-dn`	 string	O=MySite Ltd,CN=MySite Intermediate CA
 - `x-ssl-client-serial`	 string	1366DC588E11ED5989B53BF39DC38C90